xuzhg/Document/_posts/2015-04-17-02-01-model-builder-abstract.md

     return model;
 }
 {% endhighlight %}
 The Edm Model built by this way is called un-typed (or typeless, week type) Edm model.
-Because there is no CLR classes.
+Owing that there is no corresponding CLR classes.

 #### Non-convention model builder
-To build an Edm Model using non-convention model builder is to create an IEdmModel object by directly call fluent APIs of ODataModelBuilder.
-The developer should take all responsibility to add all types, operations, associations, etc into the data model one by one.
+To build an Edm Model using non-convention model builder is to create an `IEdmModel` object by directly call fluent APIs of `ODataModelBuilder`.
+The developer should take all responsibility to add all Edm types, operations, associations, etc into the data model one by one.
 The basic code structure of this way is shown as:
 {% highlight csharp %}
 public static IEdmModel GetEdmModel()
 {